-India is a country that is known for the existence of different cultures, religions, languages, dynasties and considered for its unity in diversity.
+India is a country that is known for the existence of different cultures, religions, languages, and dynasties and is considered for its unity in diversity.
 But the contribution of Ancient India to the entire world has been quite immense in different fields, and one such field is the field of Medicine.
 India’s achievements in this particular field are not known Ancient Ayurveda comprehensively to the world even today.
-One of the major reasons was that the medical information of Ancient India was written in language Sanskrit which was only comprehended by the Sanskrit scholars.
+One of the major reasons was that the medical information of Ancient India was written in the language Sanskrit which was only comprehended by Sanskrit scholars.
 The second most important reason is that the medical knowledge was guarded closely among the Vaidyas or the physicians and their families.
 Sharing of this knowledge or writing books in order to preserve them from any kind of posterity didn’t appeal to them.

-In the 18th century, with the pioneering efforts of western scholars who had an interest in Sanskrit studies led to the revelation of this ancient knowledge whose journals were made available in English translations of Sanskrit literature.
+In the 18th century, the pioneering efforts of western scholars who had an interest in Sanskrit studies led to the revelation of this ancient knowledge whose journals were made available in English translations of Sanskrit literature.
 A few more scholars from the Western world also created an interest in the Sanskrit literature study.
 Ever since the Renaissance, this Sanskrit literature discovery was considered to be among one of the most substantial events in the history of both culture and language studies.
-Sanskrit medical classics were then discovered, and they were translated only after initial interests generated in Literature and History.
-However, this didn’t arouse the much-needed interest and only in the 20th century that the Great Medical classics’ translations become easily available to the West.
+Sanskrit medical classics were then discovered, and they were translated only after the initial interest was generated in Literature and History.
+However, this didn’t arouse the much-needed interest, and only in the 20th century that the Great Medical classics’ translations become easily available to the West.
 Even then there was a continued obsession in the West about the origin of scientific medicine which was supposed to be from Greece.

 The term Ayurveda comes from the term “Ayuh” which means life and “Veda” which means to attain or to know.
-Hence, Ayurveda is about the science of knowing the methods through which the life can be lengthened and prolonged.
+Hence, Ayurveda is about the science of knowing the methods through which life can be lengthened and prolonged.

 There are four Vedas or sacred books in India, the Rigveda, Samaveda, Yajurveda and the Atharvaveda and they were raised to the Veda level to give the science of medicine both its sanctity as well as importance.

-Since these Vedas are considered to be composed of the Goods and then they are passed on to the ancient sages or Rishis by word of mouth, the Science of medicine must also be a divine revelation to these rishis.
+Since these Vedas are considered to be composed of Goods and then they are passed on to the ancient sages or Rishis by word of mouth, the Science of medicine must also be a divine revelation to these rishis.
 There exist two versions, with the medical school which traces its origins to Sage Bharadhwaja and the tracing of surgical school to Dhanvatari.
 Both of them are supped to have received the knowledge from the King of Gods, Indra.

 The time of four Vedas, i.e. Rigveda, Yajurveda, Samaveda and Atharvaveda is dated back to nearly five thousand years back.
 These Vedas teach the fundamental philosophy related to the human life.
 In the fourth Veda, the Atharvaveda describes the various practices and principles of medicine on which the basic fundamentals of the Ayurveda are based.
 Ayurveda is the oldest and ancient system of healing.
 It promotes the longevity of life.
 Ayurveda has an impact on various ancient systems of healing such as Greek, Chinese and Tibetan medicine.
 This is why the Ayurveda is touted as the mother of different healing sciences.